tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 For example, the Elastic offramp pushes data to ElasticSearch via its bulk upload REST/HTTP API endpoint.

-All offramps are specified of the form:
+All offramps are specified in the following form:

 ```yaml
 offramp: